Faculty & Staff

 GFS is the vehicle by which Stanford's policies on graduate financial support are carried out.
 Those policies, discussed in this manual, guided the development of the PeopleSoft application used to enter assistantship and fellowship paylines for graduate students and for Postdoctoral Scholars.

 Access to GFS is managed in each of the schools.
-Details about roles, required training and the steps for getting access to PeopleSoft can be found at the PeopleSoft at Stanford.
+Details about roles, required training and the steps for getting access to PeopleSoft can be found at PeopleSoft at Stanford.

 Use of This Site

-The manual is organized into sections based on key policies, types of funding, then general issues.
+The website is organized into sections based on key policies, types of funding, then general issues.
 Use the navigation to the left to explore each section.
 In the right column you will find links to GFS Contacts, Help and a Glossary.

 Purpose and Sources of Support